6. Character vectors#

 The capture.* attributes give us access to the matches to the individual capture groups, i.e., the basename and the extension.

-(*) Check out the difference between the results generated by regexec and regexpr as well as gregexec and gregexpr.
+(*) Check out the difference between the results generated by regexec and regexpr as well as between the outputs of gregexec and gregexpr.

-sub and gsub can replace first and all, respectively, matches to a pattern:
+sub and gsub can replace the first and all, respectively, matches to a pattern:

 x <- c("spam", "y spammite spam", "yummy SPAM", "sram")